 She reads.
 The dog sleeps.

 We eat.
-2 6 They work.
+They work.

 She cries.
 They run.

 Cats purr.
-The boat sank. man at the
+The boat sank.

 Read the following sentences carefully.
 Underline the subject in red, the verb in blue and the object in green.

 Anna answered many questions in class today.